tecladocode/rest-apis-flask-python/docs/docs/11_deploy_to_render/06_run_everything_docker_compose/README.md

 When Docker Compose runs, it creates a virtual network[^1] which allows you to connect to `db`, which connects to the running `db` service container.
 :::

+In the `docker-compose.yml` file above you can also see that the `web` service depends on the `db` service, with the condition that it is healthy.
+A service is deemed "healthy" when its healthcheck passes.

+We've added a healthcheck to the `db` service which runs the `pg_isready`[^2] program using the supplied database and PostgreSQL user.
+This just tells us whether the PostgreSQL server is ready to respond to requests.

+Adding this means the `web` service won't start until the `db` service is ready to respond to requests.

 ## Named volumes in Docker Compose